Pancake machine: Types and uses

 Various types of pancake machines exist, such as those that run pancake batter through a heated conveyor inside of a box unit, and those that automatically drop pancake batter onto a flattop grill.
 Some pancake machines, such as one developed by Crepe-Coer, cook both sides of a pancake simultaneously.
 Semi-automatic pancake machines also exist, which require some human interaction to function, such as the pouring of batter.
 Commercial pancake machines may be used in the foodservice industry, in cafeterias and by restaurants, and can serve to reduce the waste of stale pancake batter.
 Some hotels have pancake machines that guests are allowed to operate.
 They are also used in other environments in a self-service manner, such as in upscale airport lounges and hotels.

 Homemade versions of pancake machines have been constructed.
 An example of a homemade pancake machine is one constructed in 1977 by Ken Whitsett of the Ocala Kiwanis Club in Ocala, Florida, which was used for the organization's annual pancake day.
 The Kiwanis machine utilized a hopper filled with pancake batter that was manually dropped onto a revolving griddle.
 The pancakes were manually flipped and plated when cooking was completed.
-It required four people for its operation, and could produce between 750–1000 pancakes per hour.
+It required four people for its operation, and could produce between 750 and 1000 pancakes per hour.